Cheque: Early years

 There is early evidence of using bill of exchange.
 In India, during the Maurya Empire (from 321 to 185 BC), a commercial instrument called the adesha was in use, which was an order on a banker desiring him to pay the money of the note to a third person.

 The ancient Romans are believed to have used an early form of cheque known as praescriptiones in the 1st century BC.

 Beginning in the third century AD, banks in Persian territory began to issue letters of credit.
 These letters were termed čak, meaning "document" or "contract".
-The čak became the sakk later used by traders in the Abbasid Caliphate and other Arab-ruled lands.
+The čak became the sakk later used by traders in the Abbasid Caliphate and other islamic-ruled lands.
 Transporting a paper sakk was more secure than transporting money.
 In the ninth century, a merchant in one country could cash a sakk drawn on his bank in another country.
 The Persian poet, Ferdowsi, used the term "cheque" several times in his famous book, Shahnameh, when referring to the Sasanid dynasty.

 Ibn Hawqal, living in the 10th century, records the use of a cheque written in Aoudaghost which was worth 42,000 dinars.

 In the 13th century the bill of exchange was developed in Venice as a legal device to allow international trade without the need to carry large amounts of gold and silver.
 Their use subsequently spread to other European countries.

 In the early 1500s, to protect large accumulations of cash, people in the Dutch Republic began depositing their money with "cashiers".
 These cashiers held the money for a fee.
 Competition drove cashiers to offer additional services including paying money to any person bearing a written order from a depositor to do so.
 They kept the note as proof of payment.
 This concept went on to spread to England and elsewhere.

+In the early 1600s the Fula and other peoples of Senegambia used cheques, valued in cattle, in domestic trade and exchange with European merchants and slave traders.
+The herdsman keeping the cattle acted as the bank, where wealth was stored.